Diocese of Rožňava: History

 The diocese was established by Maria Theresa on 13 March 1776 as a suffragan of the Archdiocese of Esztergom.
 It was then known by its German name diocese of Rosenau, or Hungarian name diocese of Rozsnyó.
 In 1776 János Galgóczy was appointed first Bishop of Rosenau, but died before taking charge.
 His successor, Count Antal Révay (1776–80), caused the church to be restored and the high altar to be renovated.

 In 1804 it became a suffragan see of the new Archdiocese of Eger.

 Among successors of Révay were: János Scitovszky (1827–38), later Bishop of Funfkirchen and Archbishop of Gran; Béla Bartakovics (1845–50), later archbishop of Eger.

+Owing to strained relations between the Vatican and Czechoslovakia, the diocese remained vacant from 1920 to 1990, under apostolic administrators, except for the period between 1939 and 1945, when it was governed by a residential bishop following the return (1938–1945) of the territory to Hungarian rule (after the First Vienna Award).

 On 30 December 1977, it was taken from the former metropolitan, and became part of the newly created Slovak ecclesiastical province together with the metropolitan Diocese of Trnava.

 The last change of metropolitan took place on 31 March 1995 when it was changed to the newly elevated Archdiocese of Košice.